Trump vows July 4 'show of a lifetime' as protests gather

 "I've never ever seen one," she said.
 "I just think it's so cool."

 Under White House direction, the Pentagon was arranging for an Air Force B-2 stealth bomber and other warplanes to conduct flyovers.
-There will be Navy F-35 and F-18 fighter jets, the Navy Blue Angels aerial acrobatics team, Army and Coast Guard helicopters and Marine V-22 Ospreys.
+There will be Navy F-35 and F-18 fighter jets, the Navy Blue Angels aerobatics team, Army and Coast Guard helicopters and Marine V-22 Ospreys.

 The White House referred questions about the cost of the military participation to the Pentagon, which said it did not have the answer.